 On the other hand, I experience the benefits of this alignment every day by leveraging sales enablement technology.
 Through Highspot, any piece of content that I need is easily searchable, or I can browse and filter down through lists based on persona.
 With our robust analytics features, our marketing team is able to see what content I’m pitching out to my prospects and customers.
 If a datasheet that I’ve been pitching has been highly engaging with a particular buyer persona, our marketing team is able to see these analytics and create similar content, making for a closed loop process.
 This also allows us to increase our chances of resonating with this prospect, as well as refining our marketing and sales alignment of buyer personas.
 With our engagement analytics, marketing will spend less wasted dollars by targeting specific buyers in advertising.

 Aligning Around Content

-If you’re struggling to align sales and marketing on buyer personas as well as mapping content to your buyer’s journey, you’re not alone.
-Creating a specific action plan on what content is being used by sales and fine tuning your content is the first step.
-You’ll find more information here in our eBook, Content: Your Ticket to High-Performing ABM, on how to map content to your buyer’s journey, as you’ll find mapping your buyer personas to content leads to increased revenue and higher customer satisfaction.
-Using buyer personas is the surest path to receiving the greatest ROI of your content.
+If you’re struggling to align sales and marketing based on buyer personas or map content to your buyer’s journey, you’re not alone.
+Creating a specific action plan on what content is being used by sales and fine-tuning your content is the first step.
+You’ll find more information in our eBook, Content: Your Ticket to High-Performing ABM, on how to map content to your buyer’s journey, and you’ll find mapping your buyer personas to content leads to increased revenue and higher customer satisfaction.
+Using buyer personas is the surest path to receiving the best ROI from your content.